-Anyway, I had leftover turkey (as everyone does after Thanksgiving), and was trying to brainstorm some good things to make with it.
+Anyway, I had leftover smoked turkey (as everyone does after Thanksgiving), and was trying to brainstorm some good things to make with it.
 I have a good chicken tetrazzini recipe, I thought I would adapt it a little and see if it was edible.

 When my kids got home from school, they immediately asked what was for dinner, as they do every single day.
 I’m beginning to feel like we live in a retirement home, given the fact that my kids are begging for dinner at 3:45, and lately, we’ve been eating dinner by 4:30.
 I’m sorry to say, I’m not even kidding.

 I force them to try everything, but I was positive they were going to hate this, and I didn’t want them to just eat 3 bites of something and then be hungry at 7, so for the first time in a VERY long time, I gave in.
 Along with this pasta, I made chicken nuggets, and caned green beans, just to make sure they were full.

 So serving time comes, and everyone’s nose turns up.
 I mean, this has everything that is on my kids “please don’t make me eat” list: onions, mushrooms, spinach.
 I mean, I guess I could have put beans and peas in there and done my best to really disgust them, but I thought 3 things was really pushing it!
 And A LOT of each of these things!
 So I give them each a small bowl, they each take a bite….and inhale it.
 And ask for more.
 And more.
 We actually didn’t have enough.
 I had a very small portion – which I will gladly give up given the fact that my kids couldn’t get enough of this!